Studio: New Line Cinema, Warner Bros. Pictures

 With a couple exceptions, the script just doesn’t give this talented cast anything really meaty to bite into.
 The dialogue tends to be pretty stilted and lifeless, and jokes amateurish.
 For some members of the JSA, it feels like their respective stories have already been handled elsewhere in a different movie or comic book, and they’re just here for the requisite The Avengers-esque team-up.
 Getting the film’s lion share is Black Adam himself, of course, along with Dr. Fate and Hawkman.
 Other JSAers Cyclone and Atom Smasher are also along for the ride, but outside of a couple short moments, they really don’t have much here to do and, honestly, could be removed from the movie with little to no impact.

 Black Adam is serviceable, but the story doesn’t really go beyond the bare essentials.
-It’s just whatever’s needed to move Black Adam from anti-hero to slightly-nicer-but-still anti-hero by the end credits and little else.
-And, yeah, that’s exactly what the movie delivers, but it needed more.
+Bizarrely, the movie doesn’t even really reference Shazam! or the Big Red Cheese himself, despite their tied origins and established roles as opposing enemies, not to mention the key role of The Wizard (played by Djimon Hounsou) in both films.
+It’s just whatever’s needed to move Black Adam from anti-hero to slightly-nicer-but-still anti-hero by the end credits and not really anything else, but it needed more.
 Stronger writing, better character work, a heftier script, and a thrilling big bad are sorely missed here.
-And yes, there is a massive, climactic battle with a mutual foe for Adam and the JSA to smack down, but that villain is so underdeveloped that it genuinely feels like the movie forgot about it.
+And yes, there is a massive, climactic battle with a mutual foe for Adam and the JSA to smack down, but that villain is so underdeveloped that it genuinely feels like the movie forgot about him.

 Despite everything, when the movie works, it’s a lot of fun, and the cast is clearly enjoying every single moment.
 Pierce Brosnan as Dr. Fate is a revelation here, stealing every scene he’s in and playing a key part in some of the film’s most visually impressive moments.
 Hawkman is also a sight to behold.
 Aldis Hodge, who recently portrayed John Stewart in Green Lantern: Beware My Power, is excellent with the role and material given to him.
 It doesn’t hurt that he cuts a striking figure, especially when decked out in his armor.
 And, clearly, Johnson is perfectly cast as Black Adam , so much so that, yeah, he is Black Adam.
 Characters Cyclone and Atom Smasher get to shine once or twice, but the focus is clearly on the trifecta of Adam, Fate and Hawkman.